-Configuration Description Supported Not Supported One to many You cannot migrate a single source to multiple target servers. х Chained You cannot migrate a single source to a single target, where the target then acts as a source, sending the same data from the original source to a final target server. х Single server You can migrate a single source to itself allowing data to be replicated from one location to another on the same volume or to a separate volume on the same server. х Standalone to standalone Your servers can be in a standalone to standalone configuration. х Standalone to cluster Your target cannot be in a cluster, however, if it is a standalone virtual machine, the host it is running on can be in a cluster. x Cluster to standalone Your source cannot be in a cluster, however, if it is a standalone virtual machine, the host it is running on can be in a cluster. х Cluster to cluster Your source and target cannot be in a cluster, however, if they are standalone virtual machines, the hosts they are running on can be in a cluster. х Cluster Shared Volumes (CSV) guest level You can migrate a virtual machine on a Cluster Shared Volume.
-Migration of the virtual machine is from within the guest operating system. х Cluster Shared Volumes (CSV) host level You cannot migrate a virtual machine on a Cluster Shared Volume from the host. х
+Configuration Description Supported Not Supported One to many You cannot migrate a single source to multiple target servers. Х Chained You cannot migrate a single source to a single target, where the target then acts as a source, sending the same data from the original source to a final target server. х Single server You can migrate a single source to itself allowing data to be replicated from one location to another on the same volume or to a separate volume on the same server.
+X Standalone to standalone Your servers can be in a standalone to standalone configuration. х Standalone to cluster Data migration to a target cluster is not a default supported configuration, but it is possible with assistance from Professional Services.
+If you want to migrate data to a target cluster, contact Sales or Professional Services.
+Because this is an advanced configuration, you will be referred to Professional Services for further assistance.
+Clustered hypervisor hosts for a target virtual machine is not a default supported configuration, but it is possible with assistance from Professional Services.
+If you want to migrate data to or from a virtual machine that is on a clustered host, contact Sales or Professional Services.
+Because this is an advanced configuration, you will be referred to Professional Services for further assistance.
+X Cluster to standalone Your servers cannot be in a cluster to standalone configuration.
+Clustered hypervisor hosts for a target virtual machine is not a default supported configuration, but it is possible with assistance from Professional Services.
+If you want to migrate data to or from a virtual machine that is on a clustered host, contact Sales or Professional Services.
+Because this is an advanced configuration, you will be referred to Professional Services for further assistance. Х

+Configuration Description Supported Not Supported Cluster to cluster Your servers cannot be in a cluster to cluster configuration.
+Clustered hypervisor hosts for a source or target virtual machine is not a default supported configuration, but it is possible with assistance from Professional Services.
+If you want to migrate data to or from a virtual machine that is on a clustered host, contact Sales or Professional Services.
+Because this is an advanced configuration, you will be referred to Professional Services for further assistance.
+X Cluster Shared Volumes (CSV) guest level You can migrate a virtual machine on a Cluster Shared Volume.
+Migration of the virtual machine is from within the guest operating system.
+X Cluster Shared Volumes (CSV) host level You cannot migrate a virtual machine on a Cluster Shared Volume from the host. Х